Why Do Dogs Chase Their Tails?

 This behavior may seem alternately adorable and odd to us, but dogs chase their tails for reasons that are very clear to them.

 Dogs have tons of strange quirks, from spinning in circles before they poop to digging holes in the lawn and rolling around in the stinkiest stuff they can find.
 Perhaps the weirdest, though, is making themselves dizzy by chasing their own tails around and around.
 If you’ve ever scratched your head and wondered, “Why do dogs chase their tails?” we can tell you that it’s not because they’re “dumb” or because they think their tail is a foreign entity out to get them.

 We’ve got the answers below, so keep reading to uncover the truth about this bizarre dog behavior.
-And if you’re curious about this, we’re sure you’ll also be eager to learn why your dog stares at you, why dogs get the zoomies, and what gives dogs anxiety.
+And if you’re curious about this, we’re sure you’ll also be eager to learn why your dog stares at you, why dogs get the zoomies, if dogs watch TV, and what gives dogs anxiety.

 The main reasons your dog is chasing its own tail

 So, why do dogs chase their tails?
 There are all sorts of answers to this question, and some of them might surprise you.
 While tail chasing can be a harmless behavior with no major cause for concern, sometimes it can indicate an underlying issue that requires a vet visit.
 Below are some common meanings behind your dog chasing its tail.